anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 When defining the usage of link relations, extensions should specify the media types expected to be used with those link relations.

+Profile extensions may also
-Regardless of the category of the extension, its usage may also leverage the appearance of its identifier in the "rdapConformance" array (i.e. clients are signaled that a profile is in use).
+leverage the appearance of their identifier in the "rdapConformance" array (i.e. clients are signaled that a profile is in use).
 Profile extensions that mandate the implementation of some other extension SHOULD require that the implementor include the extension